MatveyLshkn/Clever_Bank/README.md

 How to start:
 1. open project
 2. go to src/main/resources/config.yml
-3. set your bankPersentage, set your absoluteProjectPath
+3. set your bankPercentage, set your absoluteProjectPath
 4. create your local database using file db_dump/dump.sql
 5. start tomcat server
 6. you are ready to go!
-7. some operations like withdraw, transfer, refill, printAccountStatement work in main method, so you don't have to start tomcat server for this
+7. some operations like withdraw, transfer, refill, printAccountStatement work in the main method, so you don't have to start tomcat server for this

-What project is able to do:
+Main functions of the project:
 1. CRUD operations:
    1. For transaction entities:
       - get